-Birds are not pests in the normal sense, but when they enter the food processing and handling area, they become pests.
+Birds are not pests in the normal sense, but they become pests when they enter the food processing and handling area.
 The most common birds you might find inside buildings, especially warehouses, are;

 - and sparrows.

 In most cases, birds enter the facility by accident, but exposed beams near roofs are ideal for nesting.
-Birds are larger than your normal pests and easily visible.
+Birds are larger than your regular pests and easily visible.
 It is also much easier to control them.
-They normally enter through open windows and doors.
+They usually enter through open windows and doors.
 Keeping these closed should solve the problem.

-You would not normally find bats inside your processing area, but they are famous for living and breeding in roofs (between the roof and ceiling).
-From time to time one might lose its way and end up in your processing area.
+You would not usually find bats inside your processing area, but they are famous for living and breeding in roofs (between the roof and ceiling).
+From time to time, one might lose its way and end up in your processing area.

 Bats are not common pests, but they (including their droppings) do carry a variety of harmful germs and parasites.